 As we’ve mentioned, your website needs to drive visitors to your actual registration form.
 But once they’ve arrived at the form, what’s next?

 It should be easy for attendees to sign up for your event.
-This means only asking for relevant information, presenting the form in a visually appealing way, and making sure the process is as smooth as possible.
+This means you should leverage your online registration software to only ask for relevant information, present the form in a visually appealing way, and make sure the process is as smooth as possible.

 More specifically, you should: